Greenhouse Installation Cost

 Types of Greenhouse

-There are several common types of greenhouse used in UK gardens.
+There are several common types of greenhouse used in UK gardens, including aluminium, wooden, lean-to and freestanding greenhouses.
 Below you’ll find some information on each type, along with the pros and cons, to help you decide which option may suit you best.

 These are lightweight and low-maintenance structures that are commonly available as greenhouse kits, so they can work well if you want to build a greenhouse as a DIY project.